Russ-Holloway/CoPA/docs/search_components_setup.md

 # Azure Cognitive Search Setup Guide

-This guide will help you set up the Azure Cognitive Search components needed for the Policing Assistant application after the main ARM template deployment completes.
+This guide will help you set up the Azure Cognitive Search components needed for the CoPPA application after the main ARM template deployment completes.

 ## Prerequisites